By The Wyoming LLC Attorney TeamJun 24, 2022

 As long as you properly left the LLC in good standing and paid all debts and creditors, you can reopen your LLC.
 The IRS will assign you the same EIN, however, the business name may be taken.

-If you’re dissolving an LLC, it’s best to seek legal help.
+If you are in the process of dissolving an LLC, it is advisable to seek legal assistance.
 When an LLC is not dissolved properly, there are multitudes of issues that can arise – such as lawsuits and liabilities.
 You can also face fees and penalties with the state.